Michal Rozsíval: Playing career

+Pittsburgh Penguins

 Rozsíval was drafted in the fourth round, 105th overall, by the Pittsburgh Penguins in the 1996 NHL Entry Draft.
 To adjust to North American play, he moved to Canada to play junior hockey with the Swift Current Broncos of the Western Hockey League (WHL).
 Before making his debut with the Penguins, he played for the Syracuse Crunch in the American Hockey League (AHL).
 He made his NHL debut in the 1999–2000 season.

+New York Rangers

 Rozsíval joined the New York Rangers after the 2004–05 NHL lockout as a free agent.
 On 29 April 2007, Rozsíval ended the Rangers' longest home playoff game since 1971 by scoring on Buffalo Sabres goaltender Ryan Miller at 16:43 of the second overtime period.
 In the 2007–08 season, Rozsíval led all defensemen in shorthanded goals, with two.

 On 1 July 2008, Rozsíval signed a four-year contract extension with the Rangers worth a total of $20 million.
 On 22 February 2009, Rozsíval switched his jersey number to 33 when former Rangers' player Harry Howell had his number 3 retired.

+Phoenix Coyotes

 On 10 January 2011, Rozsíval was traded to the Phoenix Coyotes for Wojtek Wolski.
 He did not record any points during the Coyotes' run to the 2012 Western Conference Finals against the Los Angeles Kings.
 He was injured on a play just seconds before Dustin Penner's overtime series winner after a hit from Dustin Brown, and had to be assisted off the ice.

+Chicago Blackhawks

 On 11 September 2012, Rozsíval was signed as a free agent by the Chicago Blackhawks on a one-year contract.
-The Blackhawks would win the Stanley Cup during the lockout-shortened 2012–13 season, defeating the Boston Bruins 3–2 in Game 6.
+The Blackhawks would win both the Presidents' Trophy and Stanley Cup during the lockout-shortened 2012–13 season, defeating the Boston Bruins 3–2 in six games during the finals.
 In Game 1 of that series, Rozsíval shot a puck that deflected off Dave Bolland and Andrew Shaw into the net for the game-winning triple-overtime goal.
 Rozsíval was credited with an assist.

 On 5 July 2013, Rozsíval signed a two-year contract extension to remain with the Blackhawks.

-Rozsíval recorded one goal and twelve assists over 65 games during the 2014–15 NHL season.
-He appeared in ten games during the 2015 Stanley Cup Playoffs, but sustained a critical ankle injury during the Blackhawks’ second round series against the Minnesota Wild.
+Rozsíval recorded one goal and twelve assists over 65 games during the 2014–15 season.
+He appeared in ten games during the 2015 Stanley Cup Playoffs, but sustained a critical ankle injury during game 4 of the Blackhawks’ second round series against the Minnesota Wild.
 The injury required surgery and between 12 and 16 weeks of rehabilitation.
 The Blackhawks won the Stanley Cup that year and Rozsíval’s name was engraved on the cup for a second time.